-Due to COVID-19, Learn-to-Fish clinics are not being scheduled.
+Learn-to-Fish clinics are now being scheduled for Winter 2022 and Spring 2023.
 Please check back for updates.

 New online Learn-to-Fish videos are available.
-These were designed for parents wanting to introduce their children to fishing, and for adults wishing to try the sport for the first time.
+These were designed for adults wishing to try the sport for the first time as well as parents wanting to teach their child to fish.
+Parents may want to read this guide to help you teach your child to fish.

 Fishing During the COVID-19 Pandemic